 In her free time, Emily enjoys traveling, hiking, cooking, and sending memes to her friends.
 Emily is excited to serve as a Dean’s Fellow because she wants to help the new class of students have a wonderful and successful year.

 Ben Kelton ('20)

-Ben is a second-year law student from Flower Mound, Texas.
+Ben is a third-year law student from Flower Mound, Texas.
 He attended college at the University of Texas at Austin, graduating in 2017 with a B.A. in Government and a minor in Sociology.
-In undergraduate, Ben was active in his fraternity and worked in the office of State Representative Phil Stephenson.
-During his first year of law school, he joined the TJOGEL Society and helped his society capture the Society Volleyball League Championship.
-He has just begun to narrow down his wide array of legal interests and hopes to use his law degree to help better the community after he graduates.
-Ben looks forward to helping students adjust to law school by fostering community and giving them the courage to tackle their classes head-on.
+During his time as an undergraduate, Ben was active in his fraternity and worked in the Texas House of Representatives for Representative Phil Stephenson.
+After moving to the northern side of campus to begin law school, he became heavily involved in the Society Program and joined a journal.
+Ben is interested in practicing litigation upon graduation and is looking forward to helping students adjust to law school by fostering community and instilling confidence.